Titchfield Canal Bank Works

 Phase 2: Bankside revetment works

-The revetment was designed to create a stepped bank profile featuring a marginal vegetation shelf, blending both hard and soft engineering.
+The bank was reconstructed using a recycled plastic sheet piling and timber kingpost hybrid system driven into the canal bed.
+This allowed the creation of a stepped bank profile featuring a water-level marginal vegetation shelf, blending hard and soft engineering.

-Finally the stretch was fenced off to prevent people and dogs entering the canal, and to allow the area to re-establish after the works.
+Finally the stretch was fenced off to prevent people and dogs entering the canal, and to allow plants to re-establish after the works.

 Phase 3: Habitat mitigation works.

-The final phase of the project was improving the habitat along the adjacent ditch, doubling the available suitable watervole habitat as mitigation for the bank revetments.
+The final phase of the project doubled the extent of suitable watervole habitat as mitigation for the bank revetments.

 The outcome

-This stretch of bank regularly overtops and erodes the adjacent footpath surface and there have been numerous attempts to repair this section of bank using natural materials which not been successful in preventing significant erosion of the adjacent footpath.
+There had been numerous historic attempts to repair this section of bank using natural materials which not been successful in preventing significant erosion of the adjacent footpath.

-Finding a suitable solution balancing the environmental requirements set by Natural England and the Environment Agency, and the aims of the client was no small feat but our blended 'hard' and 'soft' engineering approach provides a solution which is both permanent and aesthetically pleasing.
+Finding a suitable proposal that balanced the requirements of Natural England, the Environment Agency, and the client was a challenge but our blended 'hard' and 'soft' engineering approach provides a solution which is both permanent and aesthetically pleasing.

 View more projects